As of August 2024

 Participation.
 Absent unusual circumstances, directors are expected to attend all meetings of the shareholders, all meetings of the Board, and all meetings of the committees on which they individually serve.
 The Board may from time to time determine that it is advisable to conduct meetings of the Board and its committees by conference telephone, virtually, or similar means.
 With respect to meetings that are to be held in person, directors should make every effort to attend such meetings in person, but attendance by conference telephone, virtually, or similar means may be used to facilitate a director’s attendance on occasions when attendance in person is not possible.
 Directors are expected to review the materials distributed prior to each Board or committee meeting and should arrive prepared to discuss the issues presented.

 Ethics.
-The Board has adopted a Code of Business Conduct and Ethics (the “Code”) that applies to all directors, officers, and employees to help them recognize and deal with ethical issues, deter wrongdoing, provide mechanisms to report and prevent dishonest or unethical conduct, and help foster a culture of honesty and accountability.
+The Board has adopted a Code of Business Conduct and Ethics (the “Code”) that applies to all directors, officers, and employees to help them recognize and deal with ethical issues, deter wrongdoing, provide mechanisms to report and prevent dishonest or unethical conduct and help foster a culture of honesty and accountability.
 The Code addresses conflicts of interest, anti-bribery/anti-corruption, anti-competition, insider trading, corporate opportunities, confidentiality and privacy, protection and proper use of company assets, fair dealing, behavior in the workplace, compliance with laws, rules and regulations and company policies, risk tolerance, anti-human trafficking, reporting dishonest or unethical behavior and public company reporting requirements.
 The Code also provides an enforcement mechanism.
 Directors should be familiar with the Code’s provisions and should consult with the Company’s General Counsel in the event of any issues.

 Stock Ownership.
 The Company and its shareholders are best served by operating under a long-term strategy that encourages the achievement of superior performance results.
 Stock ownership is an important tool to strengthen the alignment of interests of shareholders, directors, and Company management.
 As such, the Company has established stock ownership requirements for non-employee directors and senior officers.